kyma-project/api-gateway/docs/user/00-20-overview-api-rule-controller.md

 ## APIRule Custom Resource

 The `apirules.gateway.kyma-project.io` CustomResourceDefinition (CRD) describes the APIRule custom resource (CR) that is used to expose and secure APIs.
-To learn more, read the [APIRule CR documentation](./custom-resources/apirule/04-10-apirule-custom-resource.md).
+See the specification of the APIRule CR in version [`v1beta1`](./custom-resources/apirule/04-10-apirule-custom-resource.md) and [`v1beta2`](./custom-resources/apirule/v1beta2/04-10-apirule-custom-resource.md).

 ## api-gateway-config ConfigMap

-The `api-gateway-config` ConfigMap contains the configuration of the JWT Handler.
-To learn more about how to [enable Istio the JWT handling](./custom-resources/apirule/04-20-apirule-istio-jwt-access-strategy.md).
+The `api-gateway-config` ConfigMap contains the configuration of the **jwt** access strategy.

 ## Status Codes